Last updated : 9th November 2014

-Here is a guide to all 57 episodes produced for the original series.
-They are listed in original UK transmission order with original UK Transmission Dates.
+Here is a guide to all 57 episodes produced for the original series plus the 13 for the 1990s revival, CI5 - The New Professionals.
+The original series is listed in original UK transmission order, whereas the New follows the order used in Sweden as this was the first country to air that series.
 I've given a short story synopses for each and also listed the main support actors.

 Go to the Episode List